isomerpages/moe-nanchiauhigh/_resources-one-stop-portals/Admission to NCHS/Direct School Admission Exercise.md

 | -------- | -------- | -------- |
 | **Visual Arts, Design and Media**     |Visual Arts (Boys and Girls) | -    Participation and achievements in Art competitions and exhibitions at national, regional, or international levels.<br>-   Consistent academic performance for P5 overall and P6 WA results, or its equivalent.<br>   <br> -   **An existing E-portfolio may be requested from shortlisted applicants for selection purpose with enough notice given.
 E-portfolio should include 8-10 pieces of original artworks done in varying media by the applicant.**<br>

 **Note:** Prospective students who are enrolled via DSA Visual Arts will have Visual Arts Club as their CCA.
-They will be offered [Enhanced Art Programme](https://sites.google.com/moe.edu.sg/unitquelyncart/ncart-talent-development/enhanced-art-programme-eap) at Upper Sec, taking Art as an O-Level subject.

 **For more information on Visual Arts, click [HERE](https://www.nanchiauhigh.moe.edu.sg/co-curricular-activities/Clubs-and-Societies/Visual-Arts-Club/).**